Easy Homemade Lemonade

 There’s nothing better than an ice-cold glass of homemade lemonade on a hot day.

-But that’s because the sugar never dissolved and just sank to the bottom.
+Well that’s because the sugar didn’t dissolve and instead just sank right to the bottom.

-Lemonade is so pretty served in various types of glasses too.
+And lemonade is so pretty served in various types of glasses such as a wine glass or Mason jar.

 Let’s check out the ingredients.